Tennis Player Types

 What are the different types of players in tennis?
 What is each player type called and which strategies do these players use to their advantage?
-Get ready to learn all about tennis player types.
-No prior knowledge is necessary.
+Read on to learn all about the most common tennis player types.

 An aggressive tennis player is simply a player with an offensive-minded approach.
 Whereas some players employ a defensive approach that involves hitting simple returns and waiting for the opponent to make a mistake (i.e. hitting the ball into the net), aggressive tennis players are all about generating scoring opportunities.
 They are a threat to score at any given time, favoring powerful line-drive shots requiring exceptional speed and hand-eye coordination in order to be returned.